-The 4 Fundamentals to a Modern Google Search Account Structure.
+The 4 Fundamentals to a Modern Google Search Ads Account Structure

 Over the last few years search advertising has changed, in part due to the progress of Artificial Intelligence.
 From historical data collected, machines can predict trends and make automated decisions without any human intervention.
 Google has incorporated more and more machine learning into its products and has made huge progress in terms of automated bidding and recommendations.
 Smart Bidding uses a combination of signals to set the best bids for each auction.
 We are moving away from manual management for many campaigns, and instead towards a more automated and simplified structure.

-At the beginning of 2021, Google pushed marketers to rethink the paid search account structures for more efficiency and to prepare for the future.
+Google continuously pushes marketers to rethink the paid search account structures for more efficiency and to prepare for the future.
 It reduced the campaign management time, and the margin for errors.
 These are the latest Google best practices; 4 co-dependent principles to follow for success.

 1. From a granular account structure to one which is consolidated.